yungwifi/stock-trading-app/part-ii.md

 In this portion of the lab, your stock tracking app will be communicating with two APIs...
   1. [GA Stocks API](https://ga-stocks.herokuapp.com/stocks).
 This will be used store stocks the user wants to track.
-  1. Either [Markit on Demand](http://dev.markitondemand.com/MODApis/) which is deprecated but has functional query routes, or the robust [AlphaVantage API](https://www.alphavantage.co/).
-One of these can be used to retrieve the latest information about a particular stock.

-Markit On Demand, though deprecated, is a potentially little easier to deal with due to the simplicity of its responses.
-Its responses are in `jsonp` format and you must use [this library](https://www.npmjs.com/package/jsonp) since Axios doesn't support `jsonp`.
+  1. The [AlphaVantage API](https://www.alphavantage.co/), a robust api for fetching info about stocks.

-Alpha Vantage has more detailed information included in its responses, which contain nested objects.
+Alpha Vantage has a lot of detailed information included in its responses, which contain nested objects.
 It also requires a relatively painless and fast sign-up for an API key.

-If you go this route, you can use Axios.
+Your API calls to Alphavantage will look something like this `https://www.alphavantage.co/query?function=TIME_SERIES_DAILY&symbol=MSFT&interval=15min&outputsize=compact&apikey=YOUR_API_KEY_HERE`
+Check out the docs [here](https://www.alphavantage.co/documentation/#intraday) for more info about how to tweak the query parameters

 This version of the stock tracking app should see the following additional functionalities...